fenago/kubernetes-course/md/Lab_1.md

 **Bonus Objective**

-Until now, we have implemented the basics of Docker that we have learned in this chapter.
+Until now, we have implemented the basics of Docker that we have learned in this lab.
 However, we can demonstrate the need to link different containers by extending this activity.

 For an application, usually, we need multiple containers to focus on different functionalities and then connect them together as a fully functional application.
-Later on, in this book, you will learn how to do this using Kubernetes; however, for now, let\'s connect the containers directly.
+Later on, in this course, you will learn how to do this using Kubernetes; however, for now, let\'s connect the containers directly.